The White Cat's Revenge as Plotted from the Dragon King's Lap: Spirits

 Spirits are entities responsible for the existence of the magic which permeates the other world.
 They are naturally invisible, but persons with an at least vestigial affinity for magic can perceive them.
 There are four kinds of spirits: the Lesser Spirits, which appear as tiny winged fairies, Mid- and Higher-level Spirits, and the twelve Supreme Spirits, who occupy the rank of nobility among their kind.
 High- and Supreme-level Spirits can take physical form by inhabiting freshly deceased bodies, preferably of creatures attuned to their respective element, or certain inanimate objects.
-They settle conflicts among each other by a majority vote, which can be influenced by a Beloved Child's presence.
+Spirits settle conflicts among each other by a majority vote, which can be influenced by a Beloved Child's presence.

 Spirits tend to flock to beings with magical auras appealing to their specific element.
 Those individuals who attract spirits of all elements are known as Beloved Children; the stronger the aura is, the more spirits obey the respective Beloved Child.
 If a Beloved Child's aura is potent enough, Supreme Spirits can also bond with them after they are given a name, but this also depends on the respective sprit's personal preferences: they will not bond with a person they are not interested in.
 Because a strong spirit presence in a nation bestows fertility and prosperity to the land, Beloved Children are much revered and coveted by nations currently bereft of one.
 Spirits can also travel to other worlds, including Earth, although their presence there goes largely unnoticed.